Written By : Pitch N Hire

 You’ll receive a series of questions in a standard interview which usually have simple responses such as “What do your strengths and weaknesses look like?”
 “How do you challenge yourself?” or “Describe a typical work week.”
 In a behavioral interview, an employer has determined what qualities are required to find out whether the applicant has these skills.
 They’re going to ask how you’d act and not how you’d behave.

-The behavioral questions for the interview will be more pointed, investigated, and detailed than standard questions for the interview:
+The behavioral questions for the interview will be more pointed, investigated, and detailed than the standard questions for the interview:

 Questions on follow-up will be detailed as well.
 You might be asked what you have done, how you have responded, and how you had felt when you were with the hiring manager.